Isanti Soil & Water Conservation District

 • Drought resistant plants will look great all summer long, even when turfgrass is dormant from lack of water.

-• There is no need to fertilize native plants because they are adapted t our conditions and will grow well without it.
+• There is no need to fertilize native plants because they are adapted to our conditions.

-• Where there is a garden, there is not mowing!
+• Where there is a garden, there is no mowing!

 Helpful Resources for Rain Garden Information

-Blue Thumb: Public/private partnership that makes it easy for you to plan, purchase and plant rain gardens! http://www.blue-thumb.org/
+Blue Thumb makes it easy for you to plan and plant rain gardens! http://www.blue-thumb.org/

 University of Wisconsin Extension Rain Garden How-to Manual for Homeowners: http://clean-water.uwex.edu/pubs/pdf/rgmanual.pdf